jamietanna/nggroup/README.md

 nggroup is a tool hoping to solve this issue by allowing sysadmins to generate their own group files.
 A global group of users and groups can be accessed, and then can be fed into user-generated sites.
 The generated files can then be used by nginx as authentication files.

+**Note: This system is not written to be completely secure.
+Passwords are sent and stored in plaintext and cannot be changed by users.
+Ensure that no passwords stored in this system are passwords any user normally uses**

 ## Usage

 `nggroup siteadd <sitename>` - add a new site